wanedev/bagof_scripts/README.md

 <h5 align="center">Created and Developed by: Wanescript</h5>
 <h6 align="center">DISCLAIMER: Words and slang are accredited to the regional cultural as well as BRAND: "wanescript".
-Therefore any use outside of the format of wanescript or any other platforms created by, shall be looked as independent in non representaion of the BRAND and regional cultural.</h6>
+Therefore any use outside of the format of wanescript or any other platforms created by, shall be looked as independent in non representaion of the BRAND and regional cultural.
+RESPECTFULLY: As an Artist and software developer.</h6>

 ---